wangziqi2016/matplotlib-c/README.md

 | test_color | Output a graph with all current colors | The save file name is given as argument.
 Offset is ignored, and the test graph always start from element zero. |

 ## Decimals

+Users could control the number of digits after the decimal point and/or the number of significant digits before the decimal point for the text printed over bars.
+Property "bar_text_decimals" specifies how many digits we preserve after the decimal point, if it is positive value, or how many digits will be ignored before the decimal point, if it is a negative value.
+If the number of digits exceeds the actual number of digits, zero will be padded, only if the value is positive.

+For example:

+- 1234.56789, decimals = 3, output 1234.568 (rounded upwards)
+- 1234.56789, decimals = 6, output 1234.567890 (decimals exceeding number of digits after the point)
+- 1234.56789, decimals = -2, output 1200 (negative decimals)
+- 1234.56789, decimals = -10, output 0 (decimals exceeding number of digits before the point)
+- 56789.1234, decimals = -2, output 56800 (rounded upwards)

+Users could further control whether trailing zeros of a floating point after the decimal point should be chopped off to reduce the length of the text.
+This is enabled by setting "bar_text_rtrim" to 1.